-This specialization consists of 12 courses in a 30 credit hour program that can provide an educator with a special education endorsement on the teaching license and prepares the teacher or administrator to be a competent professional and leader in special education roles.
+This specialization consists of 12 courses in a 30 credit hour program and prepares the teacher or administrator to be a competent leader in special education roles.
 The program provides practical, hands-on learning experiences in teaching and leading in a distinctively Christian manner.
 Coursework focuses on specific strategies for assessing and addressing learning difficulties of various types.
 Courses and field hours provide experience in developing instructional strategies, behavior interventions, and inclusion opportunities for special needs learners.
 Additional focus is on working with professionals and parents to maximize learning opportunities for children.

 COURSES OFFERED IN 15-WEEK SEMESTERS AND 8-WEEK SUMMER TERMS.